kostasthanos/Hand-Detection-and-Finger-Counting/README.md

 ```python
 defects = cv2.convexityDefects(contour_poly, hull)
 ```
-is array where each row contains the values:
+is an array where each *row* contains the values:
 1. start point
 2. end point
 3. farthest point